 After the Storm

-- Only after it has been declared safe to do so, look for any property damage and take reasonably necessary steps to protect against any further damage.
+- Only after it has been declared safe to do so, take reasonably necessary steps to protect against any further property damage.

 - Report fallen power lines to power company immediately–stay away from them!

-- Check exterior walls and roof for damage from wind, rain, flying objects and rising waters (flood insurance).
+- Check exterior walls and roof for damage from wind, rain, flying objects and rising waters.

 - Document all damage with photographs and video.